digitalcredentials/workflow-coordinator/README.md

 [![Build status](https://img.shields.io/github/actions/workflow/status/digitalcredentials/workflow-coordinator/main.yml?branch=main)](https://github.com/digitalcredentials/workflow-coordinator/actions?query=workflow%3A%22Node.js+CI%22)

-A NodeJS Express server that coordinates micro-services within a Docker Compose Network to issue [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) to a wallet like the [Learner Credential Wallet (LCW)](https://lcw.app) using the [exchange protocol of the VC-API spec](https://w3c-ccg.github.io/vc-api/#initiate-exchange) and either the [Credential Handler API (CHAPI)](https://chapi.io) or the custom DCC deeplink protocol to select a wallet.
+An Express server that coordinates micro-services within a Docker Compose Network to issue [Verifiable Credentials](https://www.w3.org/TR/vc-data-model-2.0/) to a wallet like the [Learner Credential Wallet (LCW)](https://lcw.app) using the [exchange protocol of the VC-API spec](https://w3c-ccg.github.io/vc-api/#initiate-exchange) and either the [Credential Handler API (CHAPI)](https://chapi.io) or the custom DCC deep link protocol to select a wallet.

 This is meant to be used within a larger institutional system that already handles authentication and storage/retrieval of the user data (needed for the credential), and so simply passes that data to this system after authentication, at which point this system then largely handles the exchange with the wallet.

 NOTE: because this coordinator interacts with a wallet through the [exchange protocol of the VC-API spec](https://w3c-ccg.github.io/vc-api/#initiate-exchange), the coordinator has to be callable from the wallet, and for wallets that run on a phone, this can be tricky when trying this out locally.
-If you are new to this, you may want to first start by experimenting with the [DCC Issuer Coordinator](https://github.com/digitalcredentials/issuer-coordinator) which issuers credentials that can then be independently imported into a wallet.
+If you are new to this, you may want to first start by experimenting with the [DCC Issuer Coordinator](https://github.com/digitalcredentials/issuer-coordinator) which issues credentials that can then be independently imported into a wallet.

 We have also made available a public demonstration of the exchange, which you can try by opening this [link](https://issuer.dcconsortium.org/demo) from a web browser on the same phone on which you've installed the [Learner Credential Wallet (LCW)](https://lcw.app)